 - Economics – This is one of those courses that is not in keeping with a purely classical model, but one many students and parents request.
 TMS believes that economic principals can be taught in a God-honoring manner.
 Not only do our students study economics in this manner, but they also gain dual credit.

 - The high school scope and sequence outlines other courses and their potential for dual credit.

-- The most current booklist may also provide helpful information.
+- A booklist may also provide helpful information.